leonlinsx/minimal-mistakes/_posts/2020-02-26-garbage-time.md

 3. Depending on the firm's compliance policy, the equity research analyst themselves could have a position, but that's extremely unlikely and I think might actually be banned.
 Confusingly, the bank as a whole could and likely does have a position through their asset management group, which is a separate line of business from equity research.
 4. With new regulation from MiFID, [the incentive structure for equity research is also changing, resulting in changes in behaviour from banks](https://www.thetradenews.com/frances-financial-watchdog-looks-revive-declining-research-market-mifid-ii/ "MiFID").
 Also, I'm not making the case that equity research analysts are bad at their job; some people such as [Mary Meeker](https://www.bondcap.com/#archive "Mary") got their claim to fame due to good work as a research analyst
 5. They focused on recommendations "because they are the most commonly reported output across Robo-Analyst firms, and also represent the output that retail investors focus most on"
-6. It included rules such as requiring "research reports include price charts that track the price movements of the stock over a historical period relative to the analyst's recommendation".
+6. It also included rules such as requiring "research reports include price charts that track the price movements of the stock over a historical period relative to the analyst's recommendation".
 Having removed those pages when compiling materials for company management when I was in banking, and not paying attention to them on the buyside, I wonder how effective well-intentioned regulation actually was
 7. They construct the portfolio by "add these stocks to the relevant portfolio at the close of the following day’s trading" after the recommendation was issued.
 In other words, the robo issues a recommendation, there's a trading day, and then they put the stock in at the close.
 Wouldn't the price already have been affected by the recommendation?
 If not, I wonder how much is a momentum or randomness factor despite them already using a Fama-French factor model
 8. Yes, I know it received mixed critical reviews.
 Fight me.
 Rachel was also in Time Traveller's Wife (meh) and Midnight in Paris (great, and not to be confused with an American in Paris, if not you'll watch half the movie wondering when the musical bit is supposed to come on.
 Not that it happened to me of course)
 9. h/t [Caitlin Bolnick](https://twitter.com/caitlinbolnick1?lang=en "Caitlin")